Morfly/cs-algorithms/README.md

 # Algorithms and Data Structures Encyclopedia
 **Work in progress...**

-A encyclopedia of computer science algorithms and data structures.
+An encyclopedia of computer science algorithms and data structures.
 ## Available languages
 - [Java](src/java)
 - [Kotlin](src/kotlin)